On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: FDM Makes Generalizable Decisions

 \subsection{Multi-modal Decisions}

-Initially designed for NLP~\cite{bert}, the transformer has been widely extended to other modality tasks~\cite{xu2022multimodal}, enabling FDM to operate across highly distinct domains and modalities.
-The real world is a multi-modal environment, which means both observations and behaviors for IDM applications are multi-modal.
-For example, a robot needs multi-modal sensors to perceive the real world environment, e.g., cameras, voice, radar, and maps.
-Many deep-learning-based methods have been proposed to improve the multi-modal perception ability of AI models.
-MultiModel~\cite{kaiser2017one} is trained jointly on eight distinct speech, image, and text processing tasks, in which modality-specific encoders were used to process text, images, audio, and categorical data, while the rest of the network parameters are shared across tasks.
-In 2018, the Google AI team proposed `one big net for everything'~\cite{schmidhuber2018one}, describing a method for the incremental training of an increasingly general problem solver.
+Originally designed for NLP~\citep{bert}, transformers have been extended to other modality tasks~\citep{xu2022multimodal}, allowing FDM to operate across diverse domains and modalities.
+Real world environments are multi-modal, meaning both observations and behaviors for IDM applications are multi-modal.
+For instance, a robot requires multi-modal sensors, such as cameras, voice, radar, and maps, to perceive the environment.
+Various deep learning methods have been proposed to enhance AI models' multi-modal perception ability.
+MultiModel~\citep{kaiser2017one} is trained jointly on eight distinct speech, image, and text processing tasks, using modality-specific encoders for text, images, audio, and categorical data, while the rest of the network parameters are shared across tasks.
+In 2018, the Google AI team proposed "one big net for everything"~\citep{schmidhuber2018one}, describing a method for incrementally training an increasingly general problem solver.